Chassis Cluster Control Plane Interfaces

 -

-Chassis Cluster Control Plane and Control Links
+Control Plane and Control Links

-The control plane software:
+The control plane software performs the following functions:

 Runs on the Routing Engine.

-Oversees the entire chassis cluster system, including interfaces on both nodes.
+Monitors and controls the entire chassis cluster system, including interfaces on both nodes.

 Manages system and data plane resources, including the Packet Forwarding Engine (PFE) on each node.

-Synchronizes the configuration over the control link.
+Synchronizes the configuration data between nodes over the control link.

-Manages application-specific signaling protocols.
+Supports and manages application-specific signaling protocols.

 Establishes and maintains management sessions, such as Telnet connections.

-On the primary node (where the Routing Engine is active), control information flows from the Routing Engine to the local Packet Forwarding Engine.
+On the primary node, where the Routing Engine is active, control information flows from the Routing Engine to the local Packet Forwarding Engine.

 Chassis Cluster Control Links